 As well as being part of the Court, Members are assigned to one of the five chambers.
 They adopt audit reports and opinions and take decisions on broader strategic and administrative issues.
 Each Member also has responsibility for specific tasks, primarily in the field of audit.
 The audit work leading to a report is carried out by the ECA’s audit staff under the coordination of a Member, who is assisted by a private office.
 The Member presents the report to the chamber and/or full Court for adoption, and then to the European Parliament, Council and other relevant stakeholders, as well as the media.

 The Secretary-General is the most senior member of ECA staff and is appointed to this role by the Court for a renewable period of six years.
-He or she is responsible for staff management and administration in the fields of human resources, finance and general services; information, workplace and innovation; and translation and language services.
+He or she is responsible for staff management and administration in the fields of human resources, finance and general services, information, workplace and innovation, translation, language services and publication..

 The Secretary-General is also responsible for the Court secretariat.
 The current Secretary-General, Eduardo Ruiz García, was appointed on 16 March 2009.
 His mandate was renewed on 16 March 2015.